Informasjon er oppdatert av UiT Norges arktiske universitet

 - HIF-3082 Quantitative Methods in Linguistics (10 ECTS)

-In addition, the student can choose between the following two courses in the first semester (Autumn):
+In addition, the student can choose between the following two or three courses in the first semester (Autumn):

 - HIF-3010 Syntax I (10 ECTS), or

 The 60 ECTS based on course work should be completed in the first year of study, while the second year (60 ECTS) should be dedicated to writing the thesis.
 While working on the Master's thesis, a seminar is offered to support the students' research projects.
 In the Autumn (third semester), the seminar involves linguistics majors from all languages, and in the Spring (fourth semester), there is a seminar for English linguistics and theoretical linguistics.
-Students will also get the opportunity to present their work in one of the relevant research seminars led by the international research group in the fields of language acquisition and variation at the Department of Language and Culture.
+Students will also get the opportunity to present their work in research seminars at the AcqVA Aurora Centre.

 The course work consists of a combination of lectures and